Consensys/tessera/README.md

 `alias tessera="java -jar /somewhere/application-${version}-app.jar"`

-You will then be able to more concisely execute use the Tessera CLI commands, such as:
+You will then be able to more concisely use the Tessera CLI commands, such as:
 ```
 tessera help
 ```